willtsai/quote-finder/README.md

 Quote Finder is a unique search engine / text retrieval tool specifically tailored for literature and quote enthusiasts.
 Users input a particular sentiment or emotion and then Quote Finder searches the catalog of famous quotes available on [goodreads.com/quotes](https://www.goodreads.com/quotes) to return a ranked list of quotes and respective authors resonating with the user's specified sentiment.

-Self-evaluation.
-Have you completed what you have planned?
-Have you got the expected outcome?
-If not, discuss why.

 ## Self-Evaluation

 We have completed four of our initially proposed goals with the implementation of a working web crawler, preprocessor, searcher, and web application.
 These tasks made up a bit more than the 20 hours of coding per team member that we had originally estimated due to cycles being spent on integrating the searcher with the web app and then debugging.
 Thus, we weren't able to complete our two stretch goals of implementing a feedback component as well as hosting the application on Azure.
 However, we were able to complete the core functionality of our application with a satisfactory set of initial results.
 In addition to applying the methods learned in this course, we also got to learn how to build a web crawler, leverage a sentiment library, and build a web application.
 Aside from our two stretch goals, the only other enhancements we would make given more time and resources are to extend sentiment analysis to the quotes themselves as well as tweaking the ranker to get further improvement in the quality of the results.